In-Game-Collectables/IGC_UE4/README.md

 * If *Auto-Exposure* is turned on within the project, the render will not match what the viewport looks like.
 It will probably instead seem much dimmer.
     * Use the *Render Parameters* on *BP_Capturer* to boost the brightness of the renders in this case.
 * Currently the SceneCapture cannot capture Lumen Global Illumination so any renders will differ from what is seen in game.
-* Mobile is not currently working with this plugin.
 * Has not been tested with consoles yet.

 <br />